 New, barrier-free sanitary facilities were put up as well as a platform stage inside a cask for side shows.
 Lovingly designed Caribbean-style stalls invite you to have a snack or drink or capture some pirate-themed souvenirs.

 During the season, the market square is open to the public from Tuesday to Saturday from 5.00 pm and on Sundays from 1.00 pm.
-Please note that you do not need to have a ticket to obtain admission to the market square.

 Admission to the stands however requires a valid ticket and commences 30 minutes before showtime which is at 7.30 pm from Tuesday to Saturday and at 4.00 pm on Sundays.